peter-yanase/jadou-obsidian/README.md

 # JADOU

-JADOU is an evolving, in‑context Japanese language toolbox.
+JADOU is an evolving, in‑context Japanese language toolbox created by a specialist in Japanese language and culture.
 You can look up readings and meanings, insert furigana, and build glossaries with it.
 Everything runs locally with no network access.

 In Japanese, the right combination of kanji, readings, and meanings depend on context.
-JADOU groups these together to help you choose the right bundle for the text in front of you.
+JADOU is built to help you find the right combination for the text in front of you ASAP.

 ## Notable Features

+- Support for inflected word forms
+- Mobile support
 - PDF support
 - Lineage (https://github.com/ycnmhd/obsidian-lineage) plugin support